Harvard Extension School: Degree programs

-Bachelor of Liberal Arts (ALB)
+Bachelor of Liberal Arts (A.L.B.)

 The undergraduate curriculum requires expository writing, quantitative reasoning, foreign language, moral reasoning, upper-level coursework, and an area of concentration.
 The expository writing class is known as a "gatekeeper course" as it will typically "determine whether [students] are prepared for the intensive and demanding curriculum."

 Once admitted as an ALB degree candidate, students must successfully complete 128 credits (Harvard courses are typically 4 credits each) and maintain good academic standing to meet graduation requirements.
 Upon admission into the ALB program, students may petition to transfer up to a maximum of 64 credits from other accredited post-secondary institutions, but at least 64 credits must be completed at Harvard.
 Students select one of three "areas of concentration" which are humanities, science, and social sciences.

 ALB degree candidates are also required to complete a minimum of 16 on-campus-only credits at Harvard; students must also complete a minimum of 12 writing-intensive credits and earn a minimum of 52 credits in courses that are taught by Harvard instructors.
 In addition to a concentration, degree candidates have the option to pursue one of twenty "fields of study" (similar to majors).
 In order to successfully complete a field of study, students must earn a B− or higher in 32 Harvard credits in one field, and maintain a B average in the field.
 Students may also complement their degree with up to two minors.

-Undergraduate admissions

-Undergraduate degree programs require pre-admission courses as well as a formal application process.
-Students must also hold a "high school diploma or its equivalent [which] must have been earned at least five years prior to enrolling in any ALB degree-applicable courses."
-Students applying for degree candidacy must complete three 4-credit liberal arts courses at Harvard with at least a B grade in each, and maintain a minimum 3.0 cumulative GPA.
-One of these three pre-admission courses must be EXPO E-25.
-To enroll in this course, students must either pass a placement test, which measures critical reading and writing skills, or enroll in EXPO E-15 (a course that acts as a precursor to EXPO E-25).
-Students failing to earn at least a B in a class can retake it once.
-Those who meet all these criteria are then eligible to apply for admission into the school's undergraduate degree programs.

-Master of Liberal Arts (ALM)
+Master of Liberal Arts (A.L.M.)

-The Master of Liberal Arts in Extension Studies (ALM) includes 19 liberal arts fields of study and seven professional degree programs (Biotechnology, Information Technology, Journalism, Management, Mathematics for Teaching, Museum Studies, & Sustainability).
-Except for Museum Studies (10 courses), all ALM candidates must complete 12 courses—48 credit hours—with most requiring a thesis or capstone project crafted under the direction of an instructor or faculty member holding a teaching appointment in the Harvard Faculty of Arts and Sciences.
+The Master of Liberal Arts (ALM) encompasses over 20 fields of study across the liberal arts and professional disciplines.
+Subjects range from traditional humanities and social sciences (such as Anthropology, English, History, and Psychology) to specialized professional and STEM programs (including Biotechnology, Data Science, Cybersecurity, Management, and Sustainability).
+All ALM candidates must complete 12 courses—48 credit hours—to earn their degree.
+Most fields of study require students to complete either an in-depth thesis or a capstone project, which is typically crafted under the direction of an instructor or faculty member holding a teaching appointment in the Harvard Faculty of Arts and Sciences.